 4. Lowers Blood Pressure

 High blood pressure (HBP) is a major risk factor for cardiovascular disease and at least 29% of American adults have high blood pressure.
 Swedish massage is particularly effective in reducing diastolic and systolic blood pressure.
 It decreases blood pressure by slowing down the stress response.
 Another 2013 study published in the NIH revealed that massage will generally reduce blood pressure for about 72 hours.
 Having a deep massage can lower heart rate and blood pressure by improving oxygen intake and reducing hypertension.

 5. Improves Quality of Life in Older Adults

 By 2056, the population of Americans Adults that are over 50 years will be larger than those under age 18.
 When massage therapy is implemented it reduces depression and anxiety and boosts vitality and positive well-being in older adults.

 A study conducted by the Journal of Physical Therapy Science in 2015 showed that massage greatly reduces or totally eliminates pain in people over 50.
 Massage therapy softens tissues, alleviates muscular tightness, and reduces joint swelling.

 7. Strengthened immunity

-Our bodies need a strong immune system to deal with different foreign body attacks and infections.
-Particularly for older adults, their level of immunity decreases during the flu season.
-A study published in The Journal of Alternative and Complementary Medicine shows that adults over 50 years that are treated with Swedish massage had considerably higher blood protein levels which function in protecting the body against viral infections and tumors.
-Massage therapy can prove to be very effective in increasing the body’s immune system.
-It can aid the body to release illness-fighting white blood cells to combat infection-causing virus and bacteria, common cold, and to promote overall wellness.
+Our bodies need a strong immune system to deal with disease and infections.
+Often immunity decreases in older adults during the flu season.
+A study published in The Journal of Alternative and Complementary Medicine showed that adults over 50 years who were treated with Swedish massage had considerably higher blood protein levels that aid in protecting the body against viral infections and tumors.
+It helps the body release illness-fighting white blood cells to combat infection-causing viruses and bacteria, the common cold and promotes overall wellness.

 8. Increases Blood Circulation